specklesystems/speckle-docs-OLD/user/dynamo.md

 ![Convert to Speckle node](./img-dyn/nodes-convert-tospeckle.png)

-The **Convert to Speckle** node will try to convert any Rhino objects (such as lines, curves, meshes...) into Speckle objects.
+The **Convert to Speckle** node will convert any supported objects (such as lines, curves, meshes...) into Speckle ones.

 This node was developed for testing/development purposes, as the Send/Receive nodes will already perform this conversion step automatically.